IT Project Management, Graduate Certificate

 This course provides students with a comprehensive overview of the principles, processes, and practices of software project management.
 Students learn techniques for planning, organizing, scheduling, and controlling software projects.
 There is substantial focus on software cost estimation and software risk management.
 Students will obtain practical project management skills and competencies related to the definition of a software project, establishment of project communications, managing project changes, and managing distributed software teams and projects.
 [4 credits]

-METCS633 Distributed Software Development and Management
+METCS633 Software Quality, Testing, and Security Management

 METCS634 Agile Software Development